1.3 21st Century Women STEM Innovators

 "Ada Lovelace Chalon" by Alfred Edward Chalon, Public Domain

 Ada Lovelace did not conform to traditional gender roles and expectations, focusing on mathematics and coding in a time when women were not taught math.
 She became a correspondent to mathematician Charles Babbage who was in the process of creating the plans for the Difference Machine, the world's first calculator.
 She created notes on the machine and its step sequences and those notes became the first computer "code."
-Learn more at Ada Lovelace, Mathematician and First Computer Programmer.

 Activity 1: Locate Women in STEM in the Media